-Whether you are a start-up with a lot of initial funding or one with limited funding, it can be useful for the company in the long run to know these bootstrapping tips.
+Whether you are a start-up with a lot of initial funding or one with a limited budget, it can be helpful for the company in the long run to know these bootstrapping tips.

 Manage an income stream

-It is essential to plan for any income that is going to be an ongoing inflow.
-Maintaining a regular income stream is very important when you are looking at growing your start-up.
+It is essential to plan for any income that will be an ongoing inflow.
+Maintaining a regular income stream is very important when looking at growing your start-up.
 This could be a side-gig, or just keeping your regular job while you work on the start-up or introducing an early product that could bring in revenue.

 Learning new skills is always an advantage.
-Sign up for free classes or online courses to learn new skills or to hone your current skills.
-Even if you don’t end up using some of these in the long run, you could always use it to know if the person you have hired for doing that task is efficient.
-Also, invest some time in finding the best software to use for various purposes.
-It can help you save time later and scale-up.
+Sign up for free classes or online courses to learn new skills or hone your current skills.
+Even if you don’t end up using some of these in the long run, you could always know if the person you have hired for doing that task is efficient.
+Also, invest some time finding the best software to use for various purposes, and it can help you save time later and scale-up.
 Learning new skills is always advantageous.

 Use expert advice when it is free

 There are many free online forums and sites where you can get advice from peers and more competent people in your field for free.
 This could also help you form many professional relationships that could benefit you later.